Skip to content

 Treatment for IBS will depend on what is causing your symptoms.
 For many, identifying triggers and making subsequent diet changes brings relief, while others may find the aid of medication helpful.

-You can try natural remedies such as moving around, drinking tea, or applying heat to relieve IBS pain.
+You can try natural remedies such as stress management and mindfulness, moving around, drinking tea, or applying heat to relieve IBS pain.
 However, if you need further help managing IBS pain and symptoms, speak to a doctor about a treatment plan.

 Yes, there are several prescription medications that can effectively treat IBS symptoms, and our doctors can prescribe them online after a consultation.
 Some prescription medications known to help include antispasmodics and, in some cases, antibiotics.
 In certain situations, individuals may explore the option of obtaining an antidepressant prescription online as part of their personalized and convenient approach to managing IBS symptoms.